What it comes to is this:

-Jan Haag teaches journalism and creative writing at Sacramento City College where she is the chair of the journalism department and advises student publications.
-She is the author of Companion Spirit, a collection of poems about her husband’s death at the age of 48, published by Amherst Writers & Artists Press.
-She leads writing groups in Sacramento where the topic of grief and loss often arises.
+Jan Haag taught journalism, English and creative writing at Sacramento City College for more than three decades before her 2021 retirement.
+A former magazine editor, she is the author of Companion Spirit, a collection of poems about her husband’s death published by Amherst Writers & Artists Press.
+She leads in-person writing groups in Sacramento, as well as virtual ones, in which the topic of grief and loss often arises.
 Read more of her beautiful writing here.

 Though we appear to die, we do not.